Link Search Menu Expand Document

 The user's HP loss can't be resisted in any way (including Defense, Safe or Secure) and ignores the user's Weaknesses, Resistances or Immunities.

-The Technique must deal damage, and this Trait cannot be combined with Self.
+This Trait cannot be combined with Harmless or Self.

 Commitment (-2 FP) [X - Cap 2]